vagran/dxf-viewer/CONTRIBUTING.md

     npm install
-    npm test            # unit tests, scene goldens, invariants npm run typecheck   # the published type declarations, as a consumer sees them
+    npm test            # unit tests, scene goldens, invariants npm run typecheck   # the published type declarations, as a consumer sees them npm run lint        # formatting only; `npm run format` fixes what it reports
     ```

     Node 22 or newer is required for development; the library itself has no such requirement.
 The